Skip to content

 1. Place two Grape Trellis Posts on top of each other.

-2. Move two blocks to the left or right and repeat, placing another stack of two posts.
+2. Move two blocks to the left or right (so you just need to leave a block in between the trellis) and repeat, placing another stack of two posts.

 3. Right Button the side of one of the top and bottom posts with Jute Fiber (from Jute plants) to string lines between the posts.